Australian Broadcasting Tribunal v Bond: Background

-Judgement
+Judgment

 A majority of the High Court held that generally speaking; the term 'decision' under the ADJR act entails a 'substantive determination' which is 'final, operative or determinative' of the issue or fact to be ascertained. 'conduct' under the act, refers to action of a procedural nature which may be taken as a step on the way to a decision.
 However, such action may amount to a 'decision' under the act if the relevant statute provided for an intermediate finding or ruling.

 On the facts before the court; a majority held that the finding that Bond and the licensees were not fit and proper persons was a substantive determination; and thus reviewable under the act.
 However, the finding that Mr Bond was not a fit and proper person was not a reviewable 'decision', as it was merely a step on the way along to a decision; because Bond himself wasn't actually one of the licensees.
 Neither could that finding be challenged under the act as 'conduct', as it did not relate to the conduct of proceedings engaged in before making a 'decision'.

 The High Court then refused to interfere with the finding that the licensee company was not a fit and proper person under the act.
 Any potential problems with that finding by the tribunal did not reach the threshold of being an 'error of law' under the act.